Ambien and Alcohol

 - Loss of consciousness or coma

 When an Ambien and alcohol overdose is suspected, emergency medical treatment is essential.
-Ambien is especially dangerous when mixed with alcohol, and if someone taking both shows signs of distress the time to act is immediately.
+Ambien is especially dangerous when mixed with alcohol, and if someone taking both show signs of distress the time to act is immediate.

 Withdrawal Symptoms of Ambien and Alcohol

 For individuals suffering from Ambien addiction, withdrawal will begin within a few hours of stopping the drug’s use.
 The most serious withdrawal symptoms will be experienced in the first three-to-five days, and it can take up to two weeks for symptoms to subside as the brain and body adjust to the absence of the drug.

 - Shaking, tremors

 Since both substances suppress activity in the brain, the symptoms of mild alcohol withdrawal are similar to the symptoms of Ambien withdrawal.
 But if an alcohol addiction has developed in addition to the sleeping pill dependency, more severe alcohol withdrawal side effects may be experienced, such as:

 - The onset of delirium tremens (DTs), which can produce powerful hallucinations, delusions, racing heart rate, fever, extreme confusion, loss of consciousness, and death